-Figure 8.
-Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2016-17 to 2018-19
+Figure 9.
+Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2017-18 to 2019-20

 NOTE: Average net price is for full-time, first-time degree/certificate-seeking undergraduate students and is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship awarded aid from the total cost of attendance.
-Total cost of attendance is the sum of published tuition and required fees, books and supplies, and the average room and board and other expenses.
+Total cost of attendance is the sum of published tuition and required fees (lower of in-district or in-state for public institutions), books and supplies, and the weighted average of room and board and other expenses.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2019, Institutional Characteristics component and Winter 2019-20, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Institutional Characteristics component and Winter 2020-21, Student Financial Aid component.

-Figure 10.
-Average amounts of awarded grant or scholarship aid, or loans awarded to full-time, first-time degree/certificateseeking undergraduate students, by type of aid: 2018-19
+Figure 11.
+Average amounts of awarded grant or scholarship aid, or loans awarded to full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2019-20

 NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
-Federal grants includes Pell grants and other federal grants.
-Any loans includes federal loans and other loans awarded to students.
-Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
+Federal grants include Federal Pell grants and other federal grants.
+Any loans include federal loans and other loans awarded to students.
+Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
 N is the number of institutions in the comparison group.